qwifi/qwifi-emulation/README.md

 qwifi-emulation
 ===============

-Scripts and tools to configure a qwifi emulation environment
+Scripts and tools to configure a qwifi emulation environment.

+The qwifi service provides a simple and painless mechanism for short-term access to WiFi networks.

 Inital Setup
 ===============